sebmatecho/health_insurance/readme.md

 Male	23	1	26	0	< 1 Year	Yes	46132	160	180
 ```

 Once pasted, hit the *Sebmatecho* menu and select the *Get Prediction* option.
-You will get a predicted probability for such person to be interested into the producted being prometed.
+You will get a predicted probability for such person to be interested into the producted being promoted.

 <img src="cross_sell_demo.gif" width="660" height="418" />

-## Objective

-The objective of this project is to develop a ranking model to predict the probability of purchase of new clients in a marketing campaign to cross-sell an insurance product to existing customers.
-The model is trained on historical data obtained from previous campaigns, and the output is a ranking score that ranks the customers by their probability of purchase.

 ## Data
 The data used for this project was obtained from Kaggle (description and further details available [here](https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction)) and it involves a insurance company's database and contains information about existing customers who were targeted in previous cross-selling campaigns.
 The dataset includes the following variables: